Stefan-Schroder/tellme/README.md

 - may need to include a __init__.py in tellme/ but it doesnt play nicely with pyinstaller
 - ZSH not implemented yet
 - Bash not implemented yet

+(lol the install script is longer than the actual script)